You are listening to the Sean Hannity Radio Show Podcast.

 I mean, but he has reiterated no deal if he doesn't get his wall.

-And they've actually already started repairing the parts of the wall that are up that were in, in other words, refortifying it.
+And they've actually already started repairing the parts of the wall that are up that were in, in other words, re-fortifying it.

 The wall is a necessity.

-It's the equivalent of read my lips in my view.
+It's the equivalent of Read My Lips, in my view.

-All right, 26 after the hour as we continue.
+All right, 26 after the R as we continue hot song, Hot Country 106.5.

 I can't, I still call it an album because I'm so outdated and old.

-And this the climbing single is California.
+And the climbing single is California.

 Where are you on the charts?

-It just uh came out, right?
+It just came out, right?

-Uh it's been out, it's been out through the summer.
+It's been out through the summer.

 It's doing great, man.